March 24, 2026

 How to Track It

 A closed-loop CRM.
 Every campaign, every touchpoint, every lead source needs to be tagged and traceable through to closed revenue.
-If your marketing platform and CRM aren't talking to each other, you're measuring activity, not outcomes.
+With your marketing platform and CRM talking to each other, you can move beyond measuring activity and start measuring outcomes.

 Multi-touch attribution.
 Last-touch attribution gives all the credit to the final interaction before a deal closes, which in complex B2B is usually a sales call.
 That dramatically undervalues everything marketing did to get there.
 A multi-touch model distributes credit across the full buying journey and tells a much more accurate story about what's actually working.